jiaohehu/NPreview/DOC-contex.md

 # Math formula

-The math formula generation for CONTEX is done as the following:
+The math formula generation for CONTEXT is done as the following:

   $  C &= a + &b\\